2019 Samoa 1 Kilogram Grace Kelly Shadow Minting Commemorative Silver Coin

-- Availability: May
+- Availability: Special Order

 The world-wide admiration for Princess Grace Patricia of Monaco still lasts until today.
 For her 90th birthday, she is venerated with a sensational coin edition, which lifts portraits on a coin to another level: the 1 kilo silver giant “Princess Grace of Monaco 1929-1982“, a world’s first with Silver Shadow Minting.
 This strictly secret minting technology combines filigree richness of detail of a flat coin relief with the three-dimensional effect of a sculpture!

 Total worldwide production is just 90 sets so this is truly an exclusive and hard to find collectible.